 Next I open the edited tonemap image in Photoshop.
 With mini bridge (new to PS CS5) I find the original bracket with the best highlight detail.
 Dragging the image into my Photoshop file opens ACR and places the image as a smart object.

-I mask the smart object layer with a black mask to hide everything, then I paint the mask with white to reveal the highlight areas.
+I mask the smart object All objects have a stacking order, like a stack of paper.
+When the layer (paper) is opaque it covers...
+More with a Black is the fourth color in the process of four-color printing.
+The "K" in CMYK.
+Black adds tonal d...
+More mask to hide everything, then I paint the mask with white to reveal the highlight areas.
 The mask reveals that the densities between the layers don’t match.
 This is where smart objects are so smart.
 Double clicking on the smart object layer brings up ACR where I can make some quick adjustments to the overall density by adding fill light.
 Closing ACR by clicking “DONE” returns to Photoshop.
 If the density or colors still aren’t perfect I try it again until it is just right.

-For a more seamless match I brush in some shadow density to the tonemap layer using a masked levels adjustment layer.
+For a more seamless match I What is (Digital) Brush?
+A brush, found in digital painting applications such as Photoshop, Painter,...
+More in some shadow density to the tonemap layer using a masked levels adjustment layer.
 See the middle layer above where I have brushed in shadow weight just behind the sculpture and to the left of it.
 This blends the values of the background scene with the sculpture detail.
 My shadow densities are so well matched at this point that I can use a large soft brush to paint in all of the lost highlight details.

 I finish the image by making a flattened copy of my layers and straightening the vertical lines with the transform tool.